-Mediation can help parents or young people settle disagreements with their local authority or Clinical Commissioning Group about EHC needs assessments and EHC plans.
-Parents and young people who want to appeal to the SEND Tribunal must consider mediation first.
+Mediation can help parents or young people settle disagreements with their local authority or Clinical Commissioning Group about Education Health and Care (EHC) needs assessments and EHC plans.
+Parents and young people who want to appeal to the Special Educational Needs and Disability (SEND) Tribunal must consider mediation first.

 What is it for?

 Mediation only covers specific types of disagreements.
-You and your family can use it if your local authority has decided:
+You and your family can request mediation services if your local authority has decided:

 - not to carry out an EHC needs assessment or re-assessment of your child

-- not to draw up an EHC plan for your child, once they have done an assessment
+- not to draw up an EHC plan for your child, once they have completed an assessment

-- not to amend (change) your child’s EHC plan after the annual review or re-assessment
+- not to amend (change) your child’s EHC plan following an annual review or re-assessment

 - to cease to maintain (stop) your child’s EHC plan

-Where your local authority has drawn up an EHC plan for your child, mediation is available if you disagree with:
+Where your local authority has issued an EHC plan for your child, mediation is available if you disagree with:

 - the description of the child or young person’s special educational, health or social care needs in sections B, C and D of the EHC plan